 At the federal level, the FTC is the primary agency empowered to enforce deceptive advertising laws; the scope of their authority is outlined in 1.1 Source of Regulations.
 The FTC is able to bring enforcement actions either administratively or in federal court.
 Administrative actions are heard first by an administrative law judge, with any appeal being heard by the full Commission.
 Appeals from a Commission decision are heard by the federal appellate court in Washington, D.C.
 Enforcement actions filed in federal court can be filed in any federal district court that has jurisdiction over the defendant and where venue is proper.

 The FTC has three primary remedies available to it.
 All of these remedies are civil in nature.
 The FTC lacks authority to bring criminal actions.
 However, the US Department of Justice (DOJ) can bring criminal charges under various fraud statutes for more serious conduct.
 The three remedies are:

-As of this date, the Commission can seek civil penalties of up to USD43,280 per violation.
-This amount is periodically adjusted upward.
+As of this date (October 2021), the Commission can seek civil penalties of up to USD43,7920 per violation.
+This amount is annually adjusted for inflation.

 The Commission has occasionally imposed other types of remedies under its broad equitable powers, including a requirement that the defendant engage in corrective advertising.

 Other federal agencies such as the FDA and the CFPB generally have similar remedies available, although some, such as the FDA, have the criminal enforcement authority that the FTC lacks.
 The FTC will often bring cases with other federal agencies or the state enforcers to take advantage of broader federal or state statutes.